 Your body uses this enzyme to convert phenylalanine to tyrosine, which is used to create neurotransmitters.

 However, without this enzyme, your body can not break down phenylalanine, causing it to accumulate in the body.
-The main way to treat PKU is to follow a special diet that limits foods that contain phenylalanine.
+The primary way to treat PKU is to follow a special diet that limits phenylalanine foods.

 However, because tyrosine is made of phenylalanine, people with PKU can become tyrosine deficient, which can contribute to behavioral problems.

 Supplementing with tyrosine may be a viable option to alleviate these symptoms, but the evidence is mixed.

 In a review, the researchers investigated the effects of tyrosine supplementation along with, or instead of, a phenylalanine-restricted diet on intelligence, growth, nutritional status, mortality rates, and quality of life.